-- Not independent with tasks related to personal hygiene. - B. Mobility: The student requires direct services from an adult to be mobile or maintain mobility in activities, such as: - Moving from sitting to a standing position and/or standing position to sitting; - Walking; - Range of motion; and/or - Mobility and/or mobility training as needed when, for example, the student: - Is in a wheelchair and unable to navigate independently; - Uses a walker or wears orthotics but is unable to navigate independently; and/or - o Is blind or visually impaired and unable to navigate independently. - C. Lifting/positioning: The student requires direct services from an adult for lifting/positioning in activities, such as: - Cueing the student to adjust their positioning to prevent stiff muscles/sores; - Assisting the student to adjust their positioning to prevent stiff muscles/sores; and/or - Moving the student from one position to another. - D. Feeding: The student requires direct services from an adult for feeding activities, such as: - Cueing and supervision of eating; or - Feeding when, for example, the student: - Is unable to feed self; - Requires prompting to feed self; and/or - Requires assistance with food preparation. - E. Monitoring and Documenting Medical Conditions: The student requires direct services from an adult for monitoring or documenting medical or health conditions, such as: - Asthma; - Diabetes; - Seizure disorder; or - Other medical conditions. - F. Dressing: The student requires direct services from an adult for dressing activities, such as:
+- A. Toileting/Hygiene: The student requires direct services from an adult for moving, transferring, positioning, initiating or completing toileting/diapering/hygiene activities, such as: - Cueing and supervising the completion of toileting; - Diapering or toileting when, for example, the student is: - Not toilet trained; - Trained, but requires lifting onto toilet; and/or - Not independent with tasks related to personal hygiene. - B. Mobility: The student requires direct services from an adult to be mobile or maintain mobility in activities, such as: - Moving from sitting to a standing position and/or standing position to sitting; - Walking; - Range of motion; and/or - Mobility and/or mobility training as needed when, for example, the student: - o Is in a wheelchair and unable to navigate independently; - Uses a walker or wears orthotics but is unable to navigate independently; and/or - Is blind or visually impaired and unable to navigate independently. - C. Lifting/positioning: The student requires direct services from an adult for lifting/positioning in activities, such as: - Cueing the student to adjust their positioning to prevent stiff muscles/sores; - Assisting the student to adjust their positioning to prevent stiff muscles/sores; and/or - Moving the student from one position to another. - D. Feeding: The student requires direct services from an adult for feeding activities, such as: - Cueing and supervision of eating; or - Feeding when, for example, the student: - o Is unable to feed self: - Requires prompting to feed self; and/or - Requires assistance with food preparation. - E. Monitoring and Documenting Medical Conditions: The student requires direct services from an adult for monitoring or documenting medical or health conditions, such as: - Asthma: - Diabetes; - Seizure disorder: or - Other medical conditions. - F. Dressing: The student requires direct services from an adult for dressing activities, such as: - Dressing when, for example, the student is unable to: - Put on or take off own clothing, coat, shoes or boots, etc.; - Put on or take off orthotics: and/or

-- Dressing when, for example, the student is unable to: - Put on or take off own clothing, coat, shoes or boots, etc.; - Put on or take off orthotics; and/or - Button or secure buttons, snaps, or zippers. - G. Other Daily Living Skills: The student requires direct services from an adult for other activities of daily living not listed above.
+- Button or secure buttons, snaps, or zippers. - G. Other Daily Living Skills: The student requires direct services from an adult for other activities of daily living not listed above.